The-256-Foundation/Hydra-Pool-website/README.md

 Materials for this project’s initial release are included in the budget.
 Potential materials for the project may include but are not limited to various common mining rigs for testing and various other tools or software.

 ## Team Members:
-This proposal is for one project manager and one or multiple engineers.
+This proposal is for one project manager and one or multiple developers.

 ## Budget:
 For security reasons, exact dollar amounts are kept confidential.
 This project budget covers fair-market compensation for one project manager as well as the materials, travel expenses, and living expenses for one to four engineers for twelve months.
 Funds are disbursed monthly in equal amounts.
 Within 30-days prior to the expiration of this grant, a renewal opportunity will open and be subject to review and negotiation.